wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 - If ID is empty, that CSV row will `fail`.

 #### Update records using custom merge field
 You may want to use an unique custom merge field like `Item Type` to update records, instead of using the key field `Order ID`.
+In this case, `Item Type` will be used to determine if a CSV record already exists in Quick Base.

 In Workato's `Quick Base table settings`, select `Use custom merge field`, and then `Item Type`